Shaping the future of Cairngorms National Park with community engagement

 - A National Park Partnership Plan created with proven insight from the local community (launched by Lorna Slater MSP, Minister for Green Skills, Circular Economy and Biodiversity, in August 2022)

-- Heritage Horizons: Cairngorms 2030 microsite has already gathered 750 contributions to improve active travel routes around the National Park
+- Heritage Horizons: Cairngorms 2030 site has already gathered over 1500 contributions to improve active travel routes around the National Park

 - Continuing to deliver on points raised by the Cairngorms Views consultation.